SheyrlXLiu/Wikiracing/README.md

 * API Requests: 2 hours

-2. To crawe the Mediawiki API:
+2. To crawl the Mediawiki API:

 * DFS: 1 day